neocotic/convert-svg/packages/convert-svg-core/README.md

 $ chmod a+x bin/<PACKAGE-NAME>
 ```

-Configure this in your `package.json` file and you're CLI is ready!
+Configure this in your `package.json` file and your CLI is ready!

 ## Testing